 Go through all the questions and click 'Finish marking' to complete the marking process and save your student's updated score.
 Once complete, your student will be able to see their score and you can review their activities at any time.

-For older students (and particularly at GCSE), you may want to consider logging in to your teacher account with your student and allowing them to mark their own work with your support.
+For older students (and particularly at GCSE), you may want to consider logging in to your educator account with your student and allowing them to mark their own work with your support.
 This 'Be the examiner' experience is very common for older year groups, as it can be really beneficial for students to see first-hand where they have earnt and lost marks.

 We hope this advice is helpful but if you do need any further help or guidance on monitoring student progress, please do get in touch with our friendly Customer Support Team via email on firstname.lastname@example.org.